-The grisly past of St. Patrick Station
+The grisly history of St. Patrick subway station in Toronto

 The third passage, on the other hand, was used only for moving between the south and northbound sides and was generally deserted.
 In the days before the TTC installed security cameras, this created a potentially dangerous situation.

 Following Mariam Peters' death, the TTC decided to seal these sections as part of a series of safety initiatives.
+This is why you see the white panels in the otherwise green station.
 This is also how the jail-like area at the southern end of Museum Station came to be.

-In the years that followed Peters' murder, the TTC rolled out a series of safety initiatives.
-Now there are thousands of cameras spread across TTC platforms, not to mention designated waiting areas, and the yellow passenger alarm strip.
+In the years that followed Peters' murder, the TTC heightened security throughout the subway.
+Now there are thousands of cameras spread across TTC platforms, not to mention Designated Waiting Areas, and the yellow passenger alarm strip.

 The subway became safer because it had to after the events of November 1975.
 With no eyes or cameras on the platform, Peters' killer was able to escape, and police were never able to put together enough evidence to solve the case.